Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

 white slogan: Get to know us better
 questions:
   - answer: >-
-      We are a new, fast growing community of individuals who want to do more to reduce plastic, recycle and generally live more environmentally friendly in this city.
+      We are a fast growing community of individuals who want to do more to reduce waste and generally live more environmentally friendly in this city.

       <br />We began as a discussion on the wall of the Jakarta Moms Support
-      Group in December 2017 and have quickly evolved into a lively facebook community (www.facebook.com/groups/GGJakarta) of over 1400 people
+      Group in December 2017 and have quickly evolved into a lively facebook community (www.facebook.com/groups/GGJakarta) of over 2000 people
       (Indonesians and expats) dedicated to greener living.